FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ![Recording Voter Intent](./screenshots/276_Voter_Intent.png)

-In case of an overvote, mark each of the (too many) choices the voter intended; the RLA tool will recognize overvotes and undervotes.
+In case of an overvote, mark each of the (too many) choices the voter intended; as the user will see on the next screen, the RLA Tool will recognize the overvote.

 ![Marking an Overvote](./screenshots/278_Overvote.png)